 In order to get you to meet with them, some DJs will say their starting price for the day is the cost of the ceremony coverage.
 I feel this is deceitful and inauthentic, and most couples agree.
 Therefore, this question is a more realistic pricing question to determine if the DJ you are interested in fits within your allocated DJ budget or not.
-For example, on my Services page, I let engaged couples know that on average, my clients invest $2,500 to $4,000 with me, before any applicable travel charges.
-Now, there are outliers on either side, but for most wedding dates, that is a reasonable number to expect.
+For example, on my Services page, I let engaged couples know that on average, my clients invest $2,750 to $4,000 with me, before any applicable travel charges.
+Now, there are outliers on either side, but for most wedding dates, that is a reasonable range to expect.

 19. What is your policy on alcohol or smoking during the wedding?

-It is a standard in the wedding industry that professional vendors do not need to consume alcohol nor take smoke breaks during your reception.
+It is a standard in the wedding industry that professional vendors do not need to consume alcohol or take smoke breaks during your reception.
 If your DJ tells you he/she needs a few drinks to “loosen up” or “get on the same level as the dance floor”, you probably should look for other wedding DJs with higher standards of professionalism.

 20. Can you provide me with a 30+ minute sample of you DJing?